After league title, Simeone hopes to keep Atlético growing | Sports-Games

 But for Simeone it wasn't about being relieved.
 It was about the reassurance the title brought of being part of a successful project at a club that will keep growing.

-“The club is growing, and it can keep growing,” the 51-year-old Simeone said.

-“Hopefully we can help it keep growing.”
-Simeone's contract ends in 2022 and club president Enrique Cerezo made it clear on Saturday that the coach will stay for much longer if he wants too.
-“I think he has his mind set on staying,” Cerezo said.
-“He has been with us for 10 years and we hope that he will stay with us for 10 more years.”
+''The club is growing, and it can keep growing,'' the 51-year-old Simeone said. ''Hopefully we can help it keep growing.''
+Simeone's contract ends in 2022 and club president Enrique Cerezo made it clear on Saturday that the coach will stay for much longer if he wants to. ''I think he has his mind set on staying,'' Cerezo said. ''He has been with us for 10 years and we hope that he will stay with us for 10 more years.''
 For his part, Simeone said there's no need to think about his future after such a successful season.

 They were among the players throwing Simeone up in the air to celebrate at the José Zorrilla Stadium in Valladolid on Saturday.
 Simeone said he had help from many people in keeping the players focused during the final stretch of the long campaign.
 He said that with about five rounds to go he gathered workers at the club and asked them to greet the players differently every morning.

-“I told them that instead of saying good morning,' they had to greet the players by saying we are going to be champions,'” Simeone said.
-“And that was how the players were greeted every day.”
-“We were lucky,'' Simeone said, with a smile, ''We could reach our goal.”
+''I told them that instead of saying good morning,' they had to greet the players by saying we are going to be champions,''' Simeone said. ''And that was how the players were greeted every day.'' ''We were lucky,'' Simeone said, with a smile, ''We could reach our goal.''.
+AP SSC SSC

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)